 The benefits of processing information through pictures

-By Analise Polsky, SAS
+By Analise Polsky, thought leader, SAS Best Practices

 According to Research Scientist Andrew McAfee and Professor Erik Brynjolfsson of MIT, the amount of data that crosses the Internet every second is greater than all the data stored in the Internet just 20 years ago.
 This amounts to exabytes of data being created on a daily basis.